pruizf/disco/README.md

 A fundamental difficulty for Digital Humanities studies on Spanish literature is a scarcity of digital resources (Agenjo, 2015).

 Some resources do however exist.
-BiDTEA (Gago Jover et al, 2015),  ADMYTE (Marcos Marín and Faulhaber, 1992), ReMetCa (González-Blanco and Rodríguez, 2014) and PoeMetCa (Escribano, J. et al, 2016) have digitized Spanish Medieval texts.
-Navarro-Colorado et al. (2015) presented the "Corpus of Spanish Golden-Age Sonnets".
+BiDTEA (Gago Jover et al, 2015),  ADMYTE (Marcos Marín and Faulhaber, 1992) and ReMetCa (González-Blanco and Rodríguez, 2014) have digitized Spanish Medieval texts.
+Navarro-Colorado et al. (2015) presented the *Corpus of Spanish Golden-Age Sonnets*.

 For later periods, available collections covering different genres are Textbox (Schöch et al., 2015), BETTE (Santa María Fernández, 2017), Aracne (Álvarez Mellado and Martín-Fuertes, 2015), and Revistas Culturales 2.0 (Ehrlicher and Rißler-Pipka, 2015).
 Nevertheless, none of these projects are working on poetry.